nolanlawson/RelatednessCalculator/README.md

 mvn install
 ```

-Then add the following to your pom.xml:
+Then just add the following to your pom.xml:

 ```xml
 <dependencies>